awchisholm/PythonHelloWorld/README.md

 2. Run Anaconda and within Anaconda Navigator find the VS Code item.
 Install and run this.

-3. You will now be in Visual Studio Code where you can edit and run code.
+3. You will now be in Visual Studio Code (VS Code) where you can edit and run code.

 4. Go to ```https://github.com/awchisholm/PythonHelloWorld``` and look for the file called ```HelloWorld.py```

+5. In VS Code, create a new file called ```HelloWorld.py``` and copy the contents of the file on GitHub to this new file.
+Save the file.

+6. In VS Code, press ```control F5``` to run you Python program.

+7. If it works, you should see ```Hello World!``` being printed somewhere in the console of VS Code.